padeir0/anu/readme.md

     #        v moves 'a'
     let b = &a

-    #       v error: use of moved variable
+    #       v error: use of variable with moved ownership
     let c = a + 1;
   end
 ```